-Israel's security forces as well as the Palestinian Islamist group Hamas and Palestinian Authority control digital space.
-As a result, young Palestinians in this conflict-ridden environment are monitored by three different sides.
-This endangers youth's private sphere as well as the protection of their data.
-Young people’s careless online activities can lead to their downfall in the real world.
+Palestinian and Israeli state authorities control the digital space, resulting in more pressure on digital rights; people’s careless online activities can therefore lead to their downfall in the real world.
 Many young Palestinians have been arrested for their postings and messages or subject to heavy fines.

-DW Akademie's projects support civil society organizations in the West Bank and Gaza Strip in strengthening media and information literacy (MIL).
-The projects focus on digital safety, the private sphere and the countering of gender-based violence.
+On the Westbank, DW Akademie supports civil society organizations in strengthening media and information literacy (MIL), with a focus on digital security, privacy and combating gender-based violence.

 Funding: German Federal Ministry for Economic Cooperation and Development (BMZ)